mohimanb/BadBank-Capstone/README.md

-# BadBank Application
+# "BadBank" Application

-BadBank is a modern banking application developed as a project for MIT.
-It showcases a sleek and responsive design, providing users with an intuitive banking experience.
+BadBank is a modern banking application that has poor security as a practice project developed as student coursework for MIT.
+It showcases a sleek and responsive design, providing users with an intuitive imitation demonstration of a banking experience.

 [BadBank Landing Module(bank.png)]: #